SoulsTogetherX/GodotPromise/README.md

 ...but this actually causes an error.

 Promise is a RefCounter object.
-This means that, in a situation where reference to a Promise is no longer stored anywhere, the Promise will automatically clear itself.
+This means that, in a situation where the reference to a Promise is no longer stored anywhere, the Promise will automatically clear itself.

 To fix this, you must store the Promise somehow...